dawnwages/dawnwages/README.md

 │    The two are not in conflict."                    │ │                                              — DW   │
 │                                                     │
-│    🖖  Live long and `import antigravity`           │
+│    🖖  Peace, love and data           │
 └─────────────────────────────────────────────────────┘
 ```